CEO, Fiat Chrysler Automobiles (FCA)

-Appointed on July 21, 2018, Manley also serves as interim COO for the Europe Middle East and Africa region.
-He had been head of the Jeep brand since June 2009, and head of Ram brand since October 2015.
-Manley also served as COO of Asia Pacific and as the lead Chrysler Group executive for international operations, where he oversaw the implementation of cooperation agreements for the international distribution of FCA-North America products.
-Manley also served as executive vice president international sales and global product planning operations, where he was responsible for product planning and all sales activities outside North America.
+Manley was appointed CEO in July 2018.
+He previously had headed the Jeep brand since June 2009, and was head of the Ram brand since October 2015.
+Manley also served as COO of Asia Pacific and as the lead Chrysler Group executive for international operations, and oversaw the implementation of cooperation agreements for the international distribution of FCA-North America products.
+Manley also served as executive vice president, international sales and global product planning operations, where he was responsible for product planning and all sales activities outside North America.
+He holds an MBA from Ashridge Management College in Ashridge, England, and a Bachelor of Science degree in Engineering from Southbank University in London.

-Cattori serves in the dual roles of president and CEO of FCA México, and as the unit’s sales director.
+Cattori serves in the dual roles of president and CEO of FCA-México, and as the unit’s sales director.
 He had been president and CEO of Mercedes-Benz México.
-Earlier in his career, Cattori worked in various positions at Chrysler de México, including director of marketing and advertising, where he oversaw marketing planning, advertising, and pricing and incentives for the Chrysler, Dodge, and Jeep brands.
-He holds a master’s degree in business management from Instituto Tecnológico Autónomo de México.
+Earlier in his career, Cattori worked in various positions at Chrysler de México, including serving as director of marketing and advertising, where he oversaw marketing planning, advertising, and pricing and incentives for the Chrysler, Dodge, and Jeep brands.
+He holds and an MBA from the Instituto Tecnológico Autónomo de México.

 Mark M. Chernoby*

 In addition to his role as CTCO, Chernoby is responsible for North America vehicle safety and regulatory compliance.
-He had served as COO, product development; head of product portfolio management; and head of quality.
-Chernoby was also senior VP of engineering and head of vehicle engineering.
-Since joining the automaker in 1985 as a powertrain engineer, Chernoby has made use of his experience in focused component engineering and advanced vehicle programs.
+He had previously served as COO, product development; head of product portfolio management; and head of quality.
+Chernoby was also senior vice president of engineering and head of vehicle engineering.
+He joined the automaker in 1985 as a powertrain engineer, was elected chair for the SAE Technical Standards Board, and served on the Hydrogen Technology Advisory Committee.

-Cox was appointed to this position in December 2016.
-He is responsible for the NAFTA product portfolio, analyzing the competitive environment, and providing market and consumer insights to guide future planning of North American products.
+Cox is responsible for the NAFTA product portfolio, analyzing the competitive environment, and providing market and consumer insights to guide future planning of North American products.
 He is also responsible for Alfa Romeo and Maserati product planning.
-Previously, Cox was director of Dodge and SRT product marketing for FCA US.
-He joined the company in 1999, working at FCA Canada with increasing levels of responsibility before moving to the U.S.
+Previously, Cox was director of Dodge and SRT product marketing for FCA-US.
+He joined the company in 1999, and worked at FCA-Canada in Windsor, Ontario, with increasing levels of responsibility before moving to the U.S. to lead Dodge product marketing.

-Filosa was named to this position and became a member of the Group Executive Council in March 2018.
-Previously, he served as the head of Argentina and head of the Alfa Romeo and Maserati brands for the Latin America region.
+Filosa was named to this position and was made a member of the group executive council in March 2018.
+Previously, he served as the head of Argentina, and head of the Alfa Romeo and Maserati brands for the Latin America region.
 Earlier, he was responsible for all purchasing activities in the Latin America region and was manager of the Betim assembly plant in Brazil.
 Filosa joined the group in 1999.
-He is a native of Naples and holds a master’s degree in engineering from Politecnico di Milano in Italy.
+He is a native of Naples and holds a master’s degree in engineering from Politecnico di Milano

-General Counsel, FCA, General Counsel, FCA Europe Middle East and Africa Region
+General Counsel, Fiat Chrysler Automobiles General Counsel, FCA Europe Middle East and Africa Region

 Scott R. Garberding*